GustavoM96/GHM.HttpResult/README.md

 # GHM.HttpResult

-GHM.HttpResult is nuget packed with the aim of typing http result.
+GHM.HttpResult is nuget packege with the aim of typing http result.

 ## Install Package